stevejay/react-roving-tabindex/README.md

 There are a few breaking changes in version 2.

-This package no longer includes a ponyfill for `Array.prototype.findIndex` and now also uses the `Map` class.
+This package no longer includes a ponyfill for `Array.prototype.findIndex` and it now also uses the `Map` class.
 If you need to support IE then you will need to install polyfills for both.
 That said, if you currently support IE then you are almost certainly using a suitable global polyfill already.
 Please see the Installation section earlier in this file for further guidance.

 The optional ID argument that was the third argument to the `useRovingTabIndex` hook has been replaced with the new optional row index argument.
 The ID argument was included to support server-side rendering (SSR) but it is not actually required.
 By default this library auto-generates an ID within the hook.
-This is not a problem in SSR because it never gets generated and serialized on the server.
-Thus it is fine for it to be auto-generated even when SSR needs to be supported.
+This is not a problem for SSR because the ID never gets generated and serialized on the server.
+Thus it is fine for it to be auto-generated even during SSR.
 So if you have previously used the following...

 ```ts
 const [...] = useRovingTabIndex(ref, true, id);